BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-09/pc-chapter-09.md

 * ~13:00 The Agile methodology says who should own the product?
 IT or the Developers?

+It says that everyone should own the product

 * ~16:48 Is DevOps a mindset or a set of tools?